If you invest in a qualifying Early Stage Innovation Company (ESIC), you may be eligible…

 - If your home is your primary place of business, then deductions can extend to a portion of your actual accommodation costs as well:

 - Rent or mortgage interest

 Just be wary that making claims on these will have some bearing on the Capital Gains Tax exempt status of the property, if it is your primary place of residence.

 There’s a whole raft of other deductions that are best covered in detail in another article – or better yet, after a discussion with your tax advisor.

 We look after the entire tax and accounting situation for hundreds of founders.
-So if you need no-fuss assistance to get the best outcome for your tax situation, please reach to our chartered accounting tax team at email@example.com.
+So if you need no-fuss assistance to get the best outcome for your tax return, please reach to our chartered accounting team.